ASSESSMENT AND SUPPORT

 Notes on this response

-• It is just the analysis part of the paragraph, without repeating the evidence again (it’s good to embed short quotations, though).
+• It follows the PEA structure by being just the analysis part of the paragraph, without unnecessarily repeating the evidence (it’s good to embed short quotations, though).

-• It explains the reasoning behind the point and links back to it clearly using words like “introvert”, “thoughtful” and “spiritual”.
+• It makes explicit connections to the point using words like “introvert”, “thoughtful” and “spiritual”.

 • The inferences are drawn on two things: (1) a general understanding of human beings (why a person would retreat to the forest) and (2) content from earlier in the novel (the behaviour of the other boys).